danielnixon/eslint-plugin-total-functions/README.md

 ### total-functions/no-unsafe-enum-assignment

+*Deprecated* No longer required as of TypeScript 5 (https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#all-enums-are-union-enums).

-If you do use an enum (or are forced to by a library), this rule flags unsafe assignment that the TypeScript compiler permits.
+If you do use an enum (or are forced to by a library), this rule flags unsafe assignment that the TypeScript compiler (prior to version 5) permits.
 For example:

 ```typescript
   enum ZeroOrOne {